gfilippini83/nodejs-assessment/README.md

 is how I would store this as a repo in github.

-I have also added an additional route, `http://localhost:3000/api/v1/additionalInfo?githubUrl=<some github repo url>`.
+I have also added an additional route, `http://localhost:3000/api/v1/additionalInfo?githubUrl=https://github.com/<user>/<repo>`.
 This will provide a bit more information on the repository and each of the Pull Requests.
 The fields for this route are as follows: